-- 3. Install hoist rings in the designated lifting points marked on the backing plate. - 4.
+- 1. Backing Plate 2.
+Center Plate 3.
+Hoist Ring - 4.
 Attach an overhead lifting device to the hoist rings and lift the backing plate. - 5.
-Slowly lower the backing plate onto the manifold plate.
-Make sure the guide pins align with the backing plate locating bores.
+Slowly lower the backing plate onto the center plate.
+Make sure the guide pins align with the backing plate locating bores. - 6.
+Disconnect the overhead lifting device and remove the hoist rings.